 Brand or product names are registered trademarks of their respective owners.
+IPN200 FloNet interface board and FloPro software are trademarks of Diversified Technologies®.

 Copyright Information

 This document is copyrighted by Xycom Incorporated (Xycom) and shall not be reproduced or copied without expressed written authorization from Xycom.